-The survivability of a competitive enterprise hinges upon its ability to harness the power of Doers.
-They are the backbone of every successful endeavor, those self-directed achievers who do the right things the right way for the right reasons.
+Doers are the backbone of every successful endeavor, those self-directed achievers who do the right things the right way for the right reasons.
+The survivability of a competitive enterprise hinges upon its ability to make the highest and best use of their desire to get things done.

 Doers hold the key to sustainable success in today’s complex workplace.
 They can do amazing things when provided with right resources and the authority to act.
 Typically few in number, these gifted producers support and promote the organization’s intended purpose.